A Beginner’s Guide to Restaurant Data

 Wait times aren’t impossible to calculate manually, but the process can be time-consuming and riddled with errors.
 And, since restaurant turnover tends to be high, this is not something you’ll want to teach every host to do manually.
 Long wait times are one of the leading ways to lose customers, so it’s best to choose an accurate method.
 The most natural solution is to have a centralized data hub.
-A guest management tool will automatically calculate wait times based on historical data, current table statuses, and the wait list and reservation book.
+A restaurant reservation system will automatically calculate wait times based on historical data, current table statuses, and the waitlist and reservation book.

 Table turn time